The Aaron Papers www.the-aaron-papers.net

 men: He sees iniquity also, even though he consider it not.
 12But

 vain man is void of understanding, yes, man is born as a wild ass’s colt.
-13If you

 set your heart aright, And stretch out your hands toward him; 14If